CLI Reference

 Option Description

-url URL to a remote .tm metakernel, or just a filename (e.g. juice_ops.tm)
+url URL to a remote .tm metakernel, or just a filename (e.g. juice_ops.tm).
+Omit to select interactively.

 --download-dir Override default kernel storage directory